-- 18 weeks of Parental Leave Pay is available under the Paid Parental Leave Act 2010, funded through general revenue. - Parental Leave Pay is paid to eligible mothers at a rate based on the national minimum wage (currently AUD\$20.33 [€13.40] per hour or AUD\$772.60 [€509.06] per week) for up to 18 weeks following the birth or adoption of a child.
-In circumstances where the father or another primary carer provides the majority of daily care for the baby, the payment can be transferred.
-The weekly payment rate was equivalent to 48.6 per cent of average weekly full-time, adult, ordinary-time female earnings (and 41.8 per cent of average)

-- weekly full-time, adult, ordinary-time male earnings) in November 2021.
+- Eighteen weeks of Parental Leave Pay is available under the Paid Parental Leave Act 2010, funded through general revenue. - Parental Leave Pay is paid to eligible mothers at a rate based on the national minimum wage (currently AUD\$21.38 [€21.38] per hour or AUD\$812.60 [€497.64] per week5) for up to 18 weeks following the birth or adoption of a child.
+In circumstances where the father or another primary carer provides the majority of daily care for the baby, the payment can be transferred from the birth mother to the other parent.
+The weekly payment rate was equivalent to 44.9 per cent of average weekly full-time, adult, ordinary-time female earnings (and 42.6 per cent of average weekly full-time, adult, ordinary-time male earnings) in November 20226.
 Parental Leave Pay can be received during unpaid leave or while on paid leave, such as employer-paid Parental leave or annual leave.
-The majority of mothers (or designated primary carers) receive Parental Leave Pay via their employer, while others receive it directly from the government. - Dad and Partner Pay is paid to eligible fathers/partners at the same rate as Parental Leave Pay (i.e. based on the national minimum wage).
+The majority of mothers (or designated primary carers) receive the government Parental Leave Pay via their employer7, while others receive it directly from the government.
+Employers can opt to top up an employee's statutory parental leave pay to their full wage, but few employers do.8 - Dad and Partner Pay is paid to eligible fathers/partners at the same rate as Parental Leave Pay (i.e. based on the national minimum wage).
 Unlike Parental Leave Pay, the two weeks' Dad and Partner Pay cannot be taken concurrently with other paid leave; as noted in 1b, it must be taken while on unpaid leave (such as the national statutory entitlement to unpaid Parental leave) or while not working.
-Employers can supplement Dad and Partner Pay (for example, to employees' normal wage) and this does not affect eligibility for the payment. - As noted in 1a and 1b, some employees also have access to employer-provided paid leave.
-The Australian Workplace Gender Equality Agency (WGEA), which records provision of 'Primary Carer' and 'Secondary Carer' paid Parental leave by private sector organisations with 100 or more employees, reported that 54.6 per cent of these organisations provided paid primary carer's leave to both women and men for an average duration of 11.9 weeks in 2021.
-The majority (83.7 per cent) offered full pay in addition to the government scheme.
-The same survey showed that 50.2 per cent of these organisations provided secondary carer's leave for both women and men, for an average duration of 1.9 weeks.
-The incidence of paid primary carer's leave, while higher in larger organisations, increased across all size groupings from 2013-14 to 2020-21, with the largest increase (21 percentage points) among organisations with 500-999 employees. - All forms of paid parenting leave (Parental Leave Pay, Dad and Partner Pay and employer-funded entitlements) are taxed. - In Australia, retirement benefits are based on superannuation (paid by a mix of employee and employer contributions) and a publicly funded Age Pension that is asset tested and not linked to paid workforce participation.
-It is compulsory for employers to make contributions to eligible employees' superannuation funds and additional voluntary contributions by employees are encouraged through tax concessions.
-These contributions continue when employees take most forms of paid leave.
-However, no superannuation contributions are made by the government while parents are on paid
+Employers can supplement Dad and Partner Pay (for example, topping it up to the employees' normal wage) and this does not affect eligibility for the payment. - As noted in 1a and 1b, some employees also have access to employer-provided paid leave.
+The Australian Workplace Gender Equality Agency (WGEA), which records provision of 'Primary Carer' and 'Secondary Carer' paid Parental leave by private sector organisations with 100 or more employees, reported that 61.8 per cent of these organisations provided paid primary carer's leave to both women and men for an average duration of 11.2 weeks in 20229.
+The majority (84 per cent) offered full pay in addition to the government scheme.10 The same survey showed that 55 per cent of these organisations provided secondary carer's leave for both women and men, for an average duration of 2.4 weeks.11 The incidence of paid primary carer's leave is highest in large organisations with 5000 staff or more (at 86)